- Preface

 }

-Virtual threads are especially useful for high-volume I/O operations—for example, when processing HTTP requests or accessing external APIs.
+Virtual threads are especially useful for mass I/O operations — for example, when processing HTTP requests or accessing external APIs.
 The code remains linear and readable, without callback hell.

 Regular threads: thousands → high memory load.